tytydraco/yessleep/out/Im_exploring_an_abandoned_mall_with_a_ghosthunting_group_PART_1.md

 Avery's car was already there.
 And so were three others.

 **AVERY:** Hey!
 Josh!
+C'mere!

-C'mere!As I walked over to her, I noticed that five other people were waiting for me at the parking lot.
+As I walked over to her, I noticed that five other people were waiting for me at the parking lot.

 **????:** There you are!
 Your girlfriend told me you'd pay your fair share.